jresearchsoftware/open-gavka/README.md

 `mvn package`

 Three files *api.war*, *gavka.war* and *gavkin.war* can be deployed to tomcat or other server.
-The database tables will be created during the first start, the database user must all the necessary rights.
+The database tables will be created during the first start, the database user must have all the necessary rights.

 The following environment variables must be specified